abdullahalmasudpersonal/Assignment-11/README.md

 #### This project is live link 2 [Computer Warehouse](https://computer-warehouse-5a411.web.app)

+### `Description:`
-###`Description` This is an computer (Laptop) warehouse website.
+This is an computer (Laptop) warehouse website.
 Laptop computers are stored here.
 From here laptops are supplied to different parts of the country.
 Only wholesale is sold at a small profit.

 ### Use Navber
 - HOME